-- U.S. geography (e.g., differences in regions) - U.S. political system (e.g., how Congress differs from the Senate) - U.S. judicial system (e.g., how the jury system works in theory) - U.S. foreign policy (especially in regard to your host country)
+- U.S. geography (e.g. differences in regions) - U.S. political system (e.g. checks and balances) - U.S. judicial system (e.g. how the jury system works) - U.S. foreign policy (especially in your host country)

 Conclusions

 Studying abroad will probably be one of the most memorable experiences of your life.
 As a visitor in a foreign land, you will get an objective view of a life, culture, and people different than the one you know.
 Having this "birds-eye-view" may broaden your mind, your world perspective and even help you understand yourself a little better.
 While your time abroad will not be without its moments of uncertainty and discomfort, these moments will probably be few in comparison to all the knowledge and experience you'll gain.
 In a nutshell, studying abroad may be difficult at times, but is ultimately enriching and exciting.
 Keeping an open mind and not making assumptions about things that are not part of your "cultural identity" will help those you meet do the same for you, and help to ensure that you get the most from your time abroad.